TommesJay/website/source/en/home.md

 People do not move like machines.
 They have different goals and motives.
-Therefore, they move and behave differently.
+Therefore they move and behave differently.
 And above all: things do not always go on plan.

 At places where many people meet exist complex dynamic situations whose development can intuitively not fully grasped or predicted.

-accu:rate can support you in handling the complexity of pedestrian flows.
+accu:rate can support you handling the complexity of pedestrian flows.

 ## Identify and eliminate risk

-The solution: crowd simulation of pedestrian flows.
+The solution is crowd simulation of pedestrian flows.
-It can be executed during the planning of major events or construction projects, to identify potential bottlenecks and risks which should be avoided.
+It can be executed during the planning of major events or construction projects to identify potential bottlenecks and risks which should be avoided.
 Detailed graphics and film animations provide an exact support where even experienced security experts reach their limits.
-While it’s possible to can be each single parameter and each constriction separately calculated and thought through, the complex challenge of interplay can be visible only in a simulation.
+While each single parameter and each constriction can be calculated and thought through separately, the complex challenge of interplay can be visible only in a simulation.

 - Where and how fast are people moving?
 - Where are bottlenecks people piling up?